Rfam/rfam-docs/docs/source/genome-annotation.rst

 created in step 1.
 To determine the total size of this genome, do::

   $ esl-seqstat infernal-1.1.2/mrum-genome.fa

+.. note:: If you did not install the Easel miniapps in step 1, you can
+          run ``esl-seqstat`` from infernal-1.1.2/easel/miniapps/esl-seqstat.

 The output will include a line reporting the total number of nucleotides::